 - 1.4.1 Contextual indicators are those which describe the wider social, environmental and economic background against which the Local Plan operates.
 Although not required under the legislation for their AMR, Section 13 of the Act requires local planning authorities to survey the characteristics of their area.
 This will be undertaken as part of the Sustainability Appraisal Scoping Report and also the wider baseline analysis produced in support of the Core Strategy.
 The contextual indicators will provide a backdrop against which to consider the effects of policies and inform the interpretation of and significant effects.
 It is important to have regard to context when developing spatial plan polices and assessing their implementation.
-An analysis of these contextual indicators will measure changes in the wider social, economic and environmental background against which Local Plan policies operate. - 1.4.2 The Core Strategy Baseline Report was published in support of the consultation on the Core Strategy Further Engagement Draft in October 2011 - 1.4.3 Demographic
+An analysis of these contextual indicators will measure changes in the wider social, economic and environmental background against which Local Plan policies operate. - 1.4.2 The Core Strategy Baseline Report was published in support of the consultation on the Core Strategy Further Engagement Draft in October 2011.
+This has been supplemented by the more recent 'Understanding Bradford District' Report issued by the Council in 2013.

+1.4.3 Demographic

 Population

-Total 522,452 🗇
+Total 522,452 �

 Households Households

 Total Households 199,296

 Average Household size 2.6